josepllberral/machine-learning-tools/README.md

 ### Kalman Filters

-Here you can find an implementation of Kalman Filterss in R. The code comes with an example for time series.
+Here you can find an implementation of Kalman Filters in R. The code comes with an example for time series.

 * kalman_filter.R: Version in R